kickoffai/blog/_drafts/world-cup-2018-analysis.md

 ![Knockout stage cumulative average log loss.](/assets/posts/wc18-analysis/ko-cumavg.png) _Knockout stage cumulative average log loss.
 Lower is better._

-In particular, we made a big mistake of the 58<sup>th</sup> game, Brazil versus Belgium.
+In particular, we made a big mistake in the 58<sup>th</sup> match, Brazil versus Belgium.
 We predicted a Brazilian victory with 57% chances and Google with only 46%.
 We also made a mistake on the third-place play-off, predicting England with 38% chances instead of Belgium.